 Gusto differentiates itself from the competition in small but memorable ways, like their pay stubs with personal notes, or the charitable giving feature (employees can contribute to nonprofits directly from their check), or the fact that they’ll call the IRS on your behalf to address any payroll problems.
 Employees can use the online portal (or native mobile apps) to update their personal information and access pay stubs while they work for your company and for an unlimited period of time after.

+Pricing is broken up into three plans: Essentials, Growth, and Zen.
+Essentials includes Core HR, time and scheduling, integrations, and the mobile app.
+Growth has two added features: compensation and performance management.
+Zen adds on features that cuts the cost of stress, such as assessments to measure well-being.
 Just keep in mind, Zenefits makes their money by acting as a benefits brokerage service, so that may be part of your customer experience.

 Wagepoint is a payroll automation solution tailored specifically to the needs of small businesses.
 It’s one of the more affordable solutions on the list—cheaper than Gusto, but comparable to Patriot Software.

 Their solution covers direct deposit, federal/state/local taxes, 1099s and W-2s, independent contracting, online pay stubs, and basic reporting features.
 If you’re looking for a tool that’s incredibly easy to set up and use, Wagepoint is definitely worth considering.
 Their pricing model is also straightforward: instead of using separate product tiers for varying levels of functionality, they charge a single per-payroll fee, and an additional amount per-employee.

 You won’t find some of the more advanced features in Wagepoint (like benefits administration or built-in time tracking), but then again, it’s a best-of-breed tool, not an HR suite.
 They do have a 95 percent customer satisfaction rating, if that helps.